bluebird75/luaunit/doc/index.rst

     end

-:func:`assertEquals` is the most commonly used assertion function.
+:lua:func:`assertEquals` is the most commonly used assertion function.
 It verifies that both argument are equals, in the order actual value, expected value.

 Rerun your test script (``-v`` is to activate a more verbose output)::